andrea-acampora/nestjs-ddd-quickstarter/README.md

 **Entities**

 Entities represent domain objects that have a distinct `identity` and `lifecycle`.
 Unlike value objects, which are defined solely by their attributes, entities are primarily distinguished by their identity, which remains consistent over time despite changes to their attributes.
-Entities should be behavior-oriented and they should expose expressive methods that communicate domain behaviors instead of exposing state.
+Entities should be behavior-oriented, and they should expose expressive methods that communicate domain behaviors instead of exposing state.
 [NestJS](https://docs.nestjs.com/) provides support for entities through its integration with _Object-Relational Mapping (ORM)_ tools such as [Mikro-ORM](https://mikro-orm.io/), [TypeORM](https://typeorm.io/) and [Prisma](https://www.prisma.io/).
 While these tools help with persistence, it is essential to align [NestJS](https://docs.nestjs.com/) entities with DDD principles to ensure a clear separation of concerns.